Kony Ealy: Carolina Panthers

-2015 season

-Ealy's development continued through the 2015 preseason where he recorded 2 sacks and was named a full-time starter opposite to Charles Johnson.
+Ealy's development continued through the 2015 preseason where he recorded two sacks and was named a full-time starter opposite to Charles Johnson.
 During the Panthers Week 2 victory over the Houston Texans, Ealy recorded his first quarterback pressure of the year.
-During the Panthers week 4 victory over the Tampa Bay Buccaneers, Ealy recorded a career-high five tackles, 1 TFL, and a QB hit.
-During the Panthers victory over the Indianopolis Colts during week 7, Ealy recorded his first strip sack of the season against quarterback Andrew Luck.
+During the Panthers Week 4 victory over the Tampa Bay Buccaneers, Ealy recorded a career-high five tackles, 1 TFL, and a QB hit.
+During the Panthers victory over the Indianapolis Colts during Week 7, Ealy recorded his first strip sack of the season against quarterback Andrew Luck.
 During the Panthers 37–29 victory over the Green Bay Packers that helped the Panthers move to 8–0 in the first time in franchise history, Ealy recorded a strip sack for the second consecutive week against quarterback Aaron Rodgers.
 Ealy managed 10 quarterback pressures through six games, but recorded six over the last two games.
 The following week, Ealy picked up a sack in his third straight game against Marcus Mariota during the Panthers 27–10 victory over the Tennessee Titans.
 The next week, during the Panthers 44–16 victory over the Washington Redskins to move them to 10–0, Ealy had his fourth straight game with a sack of quarterback Kirk Cousins and on the same play, recorded a forced fumble and a fumble recovery.
-During the Panthers 33–14 victory over the Dallas Cowboys, Ealy recorded a sack in his 5th straight game.
+During the Panthers 33–14 victory over the Cowboys, Ealy recorded a sack in his 5th straight game.
 During Super Bowl 50 against the Denver Broncos, Ealy tied the Super Bowl record and set the Panthers' postseason record with three sacks, accomplishing this in only 23 total snaps.
 In addition, he recorded an interception and forced fumble in the game.
 The Panthers lost the Super Bowl by a score of 24–10.
 Ealy became the first player in Super Bowl history to have an interception and multiple sacks.
 He was the first player since 1993 to record multiple sacks, an interception and a forced fumble in a postseason game.
 He tied both Reggie White and Darnell Dockett for the most sacks in a Super Bowl with three.

-2016 season

 In 2016, Ealy played all 16 games, but only started six.
 He recorded 32 tackles, five sacks, and one interception.

 New England Patriots

-On March 10, 2017, Ealy was traded to the New England Patriots along with a third-round draft pick in the 2017 NFL Draft in exchange for New England's 2017 second-round draft pick.
+On March 10, 2017, Ealy was traded to the New England Patriots along with a third-round draft pick in the 2017 NFL draft in exchange for New England's 2017 second-round draft pick.
 On August 26, 2017, Ealy was waived by the team.